Effective Theories of Redshift-Space Galaxy Peculiar Velocities: Acknowledgements

 \section{Acknowledgements}

 We thank Teppei Okumura, Zvonimir Vlah, Martin White, Nickolas Kokron and Matias Zaldarriaga for useful discussions.

 SC acknowledges support from the National Science Foundation at the IAS through NSF/PHY 2207583.
+Support for this work was provided by NASA through the NASA Hubble Fellowship grant HST-HF2-51572.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555.
 This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 YL and CH acknowledge support from the Australian Government through the Australian Research Council’s Laureate Fellowship (project FL180100168) and Discovery Project (project DP20220101395) funding schemes.
 YL is also supported by an Australian Government Research Training Program Scholarship.
 FQ acknowledges support from the Excellence Initiative of Aix-Marseille University - A*MIDEX, a French ``Investissements d'Avenir'' program (AMX-20-CE-02-DARKUNI).